intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Building telemetry and error logging systems that report faults to the developers of the implementation is superior in many respects.
 However, this is only possible in deployments that are conducive to the collection of this type of information.
-Giving consideration to protection of the privacy of protocol participants is critical prior to deploying any such system.
+Giving due consideration to protection of the privacy of protocol participants is critical prior to deploying any such system.

+## Virtuous Intolerance

+A well-specified protocol includes rules for consistent handling of aberrant conditions.
+This increases the changes that implementations have interoperable handling of unusual conditions.

+Intolerance of any deviation from specification, where implementations generate fatal errors in response to observing undefined or unusal behaviour, can be harnessed to reduce occurrences of abherrent implementations.
+Choosing to generate fatal error for unspecified conditions instead of attempting error recovery can ensure that faults receive attention.

+This improves feedback for new implementations in particular.
+When a new implementation encounters a virtuously intolerant implementation, it receives strong feedback that allows problems to be discovered quickly.

+To be effective, virtuously intolerant implementations need to be sufficiently widely deployed that they are encountered by new implementations with high probability.
+This could depend on having multiple implementations.
+Any intolerance also needs to be strongly supported by specifications, otherwise they encourage fracturing of the protocol community or proliferation of workarounds.

+Virtuous intolerance can be used to force new implementations and deployments to conform to requirements beyond those necessary for interoperability.
+For instance, the INADEQUATE_SECURITY error code and associated requirements in HTTP/2 {{?HTTP2=RFC7540}} resulted in improvements in the security of the deployed base.

 # Security Considerations